Wave-Play/robo.js/docs/getting-started.md

 This command guides you through setting up a project tailored to your preferences, including TypeScript, linting, styling, and plugins.

-> Note: Don't forget to replace `<projectName>` with the desired name for your new Robo project.
+> Note: Don't forget to replace `<projectName>` with the desired name for your new Robo.

 ## Upgrading Existing Project ⏫